lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 Most suggestions can be investigated more through following [stackoverflow question](http://stackoverflow.com/questions/1094173/how-do-i-get-around-type-erasure-on-scala-or-why-cant-i-get-the-type-paramete).

-Ideally I would like [this Scala improvement](https://issues.scala-lang.org/browse/SI-6517) but meanwhile the easiest fix is this:
+Ideally I would like [this Scala improvement](https://issues.scala-lang.org/browse/SI-6517) but a rather easy fix is this:

 ```scala
 import spray.json._